Kitware/tangelo/docs/setup.rst

 ``/usr/share/tangelo/www/js/`` to ``/srv/tangelo/js`` so they can be easily accessed from user web applications.

-The log file could be placed in ``/var/log``, and the hostname should reflect the desired external identity of the Tangelo server - perhaps *excelsior.starfleet.mil*.
+The hostname should reflect the desired external identity of the Tangelo server - perhaps *excelsior.starfleet.mil*.
 As this is a "global" deployment, we want to listen on port 80 for connections.
 Since we will need to start Tangelo as root (to gain access to the low-numbered ports), we should also specify a user and group to drop privileges to:  these can be the specially created user and group *tangelo*.

 The corresponding configuration file might look like this: